NYU IMA Low Res, Spring 2023 // Instructor: Carrie Sijia Wang

 Your health and safety are a priority at NYU.
 If you experience any health or mental health issues during this program, we encourage you to utilize the support services of the 24/7 NYU Wellness Exchange (US +1 212-443-9999).
 Also, all students who may require an academic accommodation due to a qualified disability, physical or mental, please register with the NYU Moses Center (US + 1 212-998-4980).
 Please let your instructor know if you need help connecting to these resources.

 Laptops will be an essential part of the course and may be used in class during workshops and for taking notes in lecture.
-Laptops must be closed during student presentations.
+During student and/or guest presentations, laptops must not be used for purposes other than watching the presentations.
 Phone use in class is strictly prohibited unless directly related to a presentation of your own work or if you are asked to do so as part of the curriculum.